latest nhpb_banner 1__compressed2

 • Lower income families can gain employment assistance from the Center for Working Families.

 • Military members who served in Iraq or Afghanistan may be able to get help from Urban League - Project BRAIVE.
 The program provides emergency financial and supportive case management services to people in need of help.
-Services offered to military members include assistance with paying rent, housing expenses, mortgage or utilities, gas cards and vouchers, bus passes, and emergency car repairs and maintenance.

-• The Broward County Urban League also offers a program that provides free foreclosure counseling and assistance to mortgage programs.
+The Broward County Urban League also offers a program that provides free foreclosure counseling and mortgage relief programs.
 The organization does its best to ensure people stay in their homes.
-Dial (954) 584-0777 or 954.625.2573 for more information on Broward County Florida foreclosure prevention programs.
+Dial (954) 584-0777 for more information on Broward County Florida foreclosure prevention programs.
+The main office is at 560 NW 27th Ave, Fort Lauderdale, FL 33311.
+Several other assistance programs are offered.
+More on Urban League Broward County.

 Northwest Federated Woman's Club of Broward County Inc. administers the state of Florida utility bill program for seniors over the age of 60.
 Grants may also be offered to prevent a disconnection of their power.
 Location is 2161 NW 19th Street, Fort Lauderdale, Florida, 33311 Call (954) 730-3442.

 The Salvation Army is one of the leading non-profits to call for help.
 In addition to the emergency assistance programs referenced on this page (such as utilities and rent), they also provide services such as transitional housing, free food, or Christmas gifts for children in Broward County.
-There are also Thanksgiving and holiday meals.
+There are also free Thanksgiving and holiday meals.

 • The Broward County Salvation Army has many offices.
 The main site phone is (954) 524-6991.
-The charity runs several assistance programs in Fort Lauderdale and the surrounding county.
-They have limited funding, but when possible they will provide low income residents with money for paying their rent, utility bills, and other expenses, such as medical bills and prescription medications.
+The charity runs several other assistance programs in Fort Lauderdale and the surrounding county.
+They have limited funding, but when possible they will provide low income residents with money for a wide variety of bills such as medical bills and prescriptions.
 Or apply for free cars or gas cards for a job.
-Click here for additional information, including phone numbers and addresses of Salvation Army centers in Broward County.

-• NE Focal Point - Emergency Home Energy Assistance (EHEAP) Deerfield Beach, (954) 480-4449
+• NE Focal Point is at 325 NW 2nd Ave, Deerfield Beach, FL 33441.
+Call (954) 480-4449

 • NW Focal Point - 6009 NW 10th St, Margate, FL 33063.
 Phone: (954) 973-0300